aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 Like if it has been *clicked* on or if it is *visible* or if it has been *resized* etc.

 We can even apply with little effort the **Web Animation API** to the element itself.
-Heck, it can even `fetch` data and dynamically `import` files inside the element itself.
+Heck, it can even `fetch` data and dynamically `import` files inside the element itself!

 What one can do with this little `<HelloWorld>` component is entirely up to you.

 Their is plethora of possible components that can be created, what you can do with `XElement` is only bounded by ones own imagination.

 Why not make our `<HelloWorld>` component fade in, its a simple animation, and you can play about with this as much as you like.